mdeguzis/RetroRig/README.md

 add more and more emulators.
 But until then, you can manually add them.

 ## Installation

+Pre-requisites:

+You will need the following two pacakges:

+	-dialog
+	-git

+RetroRig will try to install them for you, but if you experience any issues starting the script, enusre they exist with 'which dialog' or 'which git" to ensure they report back.

 To clone this repo via the CLI: